 “Come to see my Assas’ crazy thing (on Assas Street) and you will understand how much a man’s life can change because of a pigeonnier, because of a tree.”

 Ossip Zadkine (1890 – 1967) was a Russian sculptor who settled in Paris in 1910.
-He was one of most representative artists of the École de Paris, made up of foreign artists that chose Paris to live and work.
-Strongly influenced by primitivism, later he went through a Cubist period, taking his inspiration from Greek and Roman classical art.
+He was one of most representative artists of the École de Paris, an institution made up of foreign artists that chose Paris to live and work.
+Zadkine was strongly influenced by primitivism and later in his career he went through a cubist period, taking his inspiration from Greek and Roman classical art.
 The bronze sculpture of Van Gogh at Auvers-sur-Oise is one of his most popular works.

 Zadkine arrived to Montparnasse in 1909.
 After some time here and there he moved with his wife, also a painter, to this studio located at Assas Street.
 They lived and worked in this house until their last days.

-After Zadkine’s death the house was turned into a museum exposing the most representative works of the artist.
-The most interesting part of the little house is maybe his studio, with pictures showing how Zadkine worked there.
-And there is of course the little garden, between the street entrance and the studio.
-A little piece of heaven in the middle of Paris.
+After Zadkine’s death the house was turned into a museum.
+The museum shows today the most representative works of the artist (sculptures and pictures).
+The most interesting part of the museum is for sure the sculpture workshop, with pictures showing how Zadkine worked there.
+The workshop is linked to the house by a cute little garden.
+Zadkine’s house is little piece of heaven in the middle of Paris.